luisbazdev/pigeon-framework/README.md

 ## Database

-Currently in Pigeon there are two databases available to use, which are `MySQL` and `MongoDB`.
+Currently in Pigeon there are two databases available to use, which are `MySQL` and `MongoDB` (by default all databases are disabled in your API).

 This is how you can enable `MySQL` and `MongoDB` databases, respectively: